Last Updated on April 23, 2023

 Appearances of designer dogs are harder to predict as they can take after both parents, or inherit more from one parent.

 Typically, they have a stout, muscular body like the Jack Russell, while inheriting the narrow snout, and short, skinny legs of the Chihuahua.

 The Jack Chi’s ears can either be the curled over, like a floppy version of the Jack Russell Terrier or upright and erect like the Chihuahua.
 Their long tail is quite fluffy and slightly curled near the end.

 They have a triangular-shaped head with wide eyes, giving them an alert look.

-Due to their small size, the Jack Russel Chihuahua mix is well-suited for any type of house.
-They can be just as comfortable on farms as they are with apartment-living, provided they get regular exercise.
+Due to their small size, the Jack Chi is well-suited for any type of house.
+They can be just as comfortable on farms as they are with apartment living, provided they get regular exercise.